Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Some Convoy Voyages:

-As can be seen on Page 1 above, Kongsgaard was on her way from Corpus Christi to Halifax when Norway was invaded by the Germans on Apr.
+As can be seen on Page 1 of the archive documents, Kongsgaard was on her way from Corpus Christi to Halifax when war broke out in Norway on Apr.
 9-1940.
 She arrived Halifax on Apr.
-12 and 2 days later she joined Convoy HX 35, along with several other Norwegian ships.
-She was bound for Dunkirk, cargo of crude oil, station 92, arriving Dunkirk on May 1.
-Later that month we find her, with destination Trinidad, in Convoy OA 144 (ref. external link below), which left Southend on May 8-1940 and dispersed on the 11th, Kongsgaard arriving Trinidad on May 23, continuing to Curacao 2 days later, with arrival May 30.
+12 and 2 days later she joined Convoy HX 35.
+She was bound for Dunkirk, cargo of crude oil, station 92, arriving her destination on May 1.
+Later that month we find her, with destination Trinidad, in Convoy OA 144, which left Southend on May 8 and dispersed on the 11th, Kongsgaard arriving Trinidad on May 23, continuing to Curacao 2 days later, with arrival May 30.
+(Ref. external link provided within the Voyage Record above; Ask is also listed).

-In Jan.-1941 she appears in Convoy OB 272, which originated in Liverpool on Jan.
-10 and dispersed on the 14th, and from which the Norwegian Brask was sunk.
+In Jan.-1941 she can be found in Convoy OB 272, which originated in Liverpool on Jan.
+10 and dispersed on the 14th, and from which the Norwegian Brask was sunk; follow the link for more info.
 Don, Ferncastle, Gezina, Marita, Ravnefjell and Victo are also listed.
-No destination is given for Kongsgaard, but when going to the archive document already mentioned, we see that she arrived New York on Jan.
+No destination is given for Kongsgaard, but from the archive document, we learn that she arrived New York on Jan.
 25, having started out from Clyde on the 11th.
-She returned to the U.K. the following month with Convoy HX 111, bound for Manchester with fuel oil (according to the Advance Sailing Telegram for this convoy), later joining Convoy OB 301 in order to travel to Curacao, where she arrived on Apr.
-9, having left Liverpool on March 23 (the convoy had been dispersed on March 27) - see the external link below for more on this convoy; Brant County, Ferncourt, Ranja, Taurus and Torborg are also listed.
-Kongsgaard headed back to the U.K. again at the end of Apr. with Convoy HX 123, destination Clyde with fuel oil, station 53.
-Cruising order/Commodore/s notes are also available for this convoy.
-Kongsgaard arrived River Clyde on May 12, and on the 19th of that month she left Clyde to join Convoy OB 324, which originated in Liverpool on May 18 and dispersed on the 27th, Kongsgaard arriving New York on June 3 - again see the external link below; the Norwegian Erviken and Thorshov are also included.
+She returned to the U.K. the following month with Convoy HX 111, bound for Manchester with fuel oil (according to the Advance Sailing Telegram for this convoy), later joining Convoy OB 301 in order to go to Curacao, where she arrived on Apr.
+9, having left Liverpool on March 23 (the convoy had been dispersed on March 27) - again, see the external link in the table above for more on this convoy; Brant County, Ferncourt, Ranja, Taurus and Torborg are also named.
+Kongsgaard headed back to the U.K. again on Apr.
+25 with Convoy HX 123 from Halifax, destination Clyde with fuel oil, station 53.
+See also the Cruising order/Commodore/s notes.
+Kongsgaard arrived Clyde on May 12, and on the 19th of that month she left Clyde to join Convoy OB 324, which originated in Liverpool on May 18 and dispersed on the 27th, Kongsgaard arriving New York on June 3 - again see the external link provided; the Norwegian Erviken and Thorshov are also included.

 Torpedoed - 1941:

-From New York, Kongsgaard sailed to Halifax on June 6-1941.
-She departed Halifax on June 16 with fuel oil for the U.K., joining Convoy HX 133, and for the first time in a convoy battle the number of U-boats and escort vessels was about the same.
+From New York, Kongsgaard proceeded to Halifax on June 6-1941 in order to join Convoy HX 133 on June 16, cargo of fuel oil for Swansea.
+For the first time in a convoy battle the number of U-boats and escort vessels was about the same.
 Please follow the link for more details on this convoy, several Norwegian ships took part, 2 of which were sunk, namely M/S Vigrid and M/S Soløy.

 As the convoy was subject to several U-boat attacks her gunners kept watch by the guns 24 hours a day, and extra lookouts were stationed.
 Kongsgaard was the 2nd ship in the 8th column (station 82), 2nd Mate Müller was on duty on the bridge in the early morning hours of June 27.
 The captain had just left the bridge when at about 01:50 (British Summertime) the ship right in front of her was torpedoed*, and a few seconds later the vessel in front of her on the starboard side exploded with an enormous bang.
 The ship in front of Kongsgaard was the Dutch Maasdam (station 81) which was torpedoed by U-564 with the loss of 2 men.
 She had 32 passengers and a general cargo.
 Kongsgaard's Captain Moen's report on this incident states that the second ship must have been loaded with explosives, and this fits with the British Malaya II in station 91, also struck by U-564.
 She had a cargo of metal, wheat and TNT, 39 died.